akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 When you have many edge consumer services connected to the same producer service it's recommended to enable the feature for @extref[many consumers](akka-projection:grpc.html#many-consumers).
-The purpose of that feature is to share the stream of events from the database and fan out to connected consumer streams.
+The purpose of that feature is to share the stream of events from storage and fan out to connected consumer streams.

 ### Edge is producer